ThomasKerbrat/fictional-system/README.md

 # Initial setup

-In the development machines, we can link the two projects together to fasten the development cycle.
+In the development machines, we can link the two projects together to speed up the development cycle.
 The library `typescript-test` will be linked to its dependent `ts-dep`.

 ``` bash